 Use with a specimen of the mark as used on the goods.
 PTO filing fee is $100 per

-request one six month extension which will be automatically granted (PTO Fee
+request one six month extension of time which will be automatically granted (PTO Fee

-$250 legal fees).
-Additional extensions are possible, with a showing of good cause for the delay.
+It is possible to request additional extensions of time, with a showing of good cause for the

 - Preparation and filing of application to register a collective or